 See our Photos!

 (pronounced Es-KET Sk-LEL-ten)

-Check out our collection of Online Articles for these publications and others!
+Check out our collection of Online Articles

 Our Esk’et Sqlelten design focuses on craftsmanship, indigenous cultural and artistic touches, and the feeling of space!
 We have sqlelten (salmon in Secwepemctsin language) shaped roof rafters that have inspired the carvings, handcrafted by Robert.
 The front door is a carved feature piece.
 The inside is open-concept, bright and airy, with lofts for sleeping areas, and generous windows that let in lots of natural light.
 We’ve put the vaulted ceiling in the area where you do the most standing: the kitchen.
 We love that the intersecting, curved roof and barreling roof are both functional and beautiful, resulting in a spacious main sleeping loft.

 “it’s not only a work of art, it’s a work of art that works!”